Growing Microgreens in your Garden: Tips and Steps

 Mineral fertilization can only have a soil conditioner effect when chemical fertilizers with low calcium content are applied to acidic soils that are low in organic matter.
 In these soils, in fact, the structural state is strongly determined by mineral colloids with a low percentage of basic saturation.
 Calcium therefore has a positive effect in improving the compost.

-On the other hand, the reduced quantities of fertilizers administered with mineral fertilization, almost always less than 10 units of q/ha, means that the soil conditioner effect of mineral fertilization is always mild and temporary.
+The reduced quantities of fertilizers administered with mineral fertilization, almost always less than 10 units of q/ha, means that the soil conditioner effect of mineral fertilization is always mild and temporary.

 The corrective effect of mineral fertilization is quite limited and is achieved through the use of constitutionally or physiologically non-neutral fertilizers.
 Constitutionally acidic or basic fertilizers are those composed of salts subject to saline hydrolysis, those that produce an anionic or cationic residue as a result of differential biological absorption.